OpenGIS/Waymark/readme.txt

 9. Waymark was designed to be very flexible, with lots of Settings to choose from.

 == Changelog ==

+= 0.9.29.3 =

+* Added a Collections > "Shortcode Method" Setting.
+This allows you to choose whether Map data is loaded in the Background (via AJAX), or Embedded in the page when embedding a Collection via the Shortcode.
+Embedding may be a bad idea for LARGE COLLECTIONS, but *may* resolve some (JavaScript) issues where Collections are not displaying correctly.

 = 0.9.29.2 =